pcgrisha/docs.carpentries.org/topic_folders/instructor_development/community_discussions.md

 ## Community Sessions

 The Carpentries Community Development Team leads and organises Community Sessions.
-This document describes how community sessions are organised and conducted.
-Checklists for the Session Hosts are [here](#checklists-community-discussions).
+This section describes how community sessions are organised and conducted.
+Checklists for the Session Hosts are [here](#checklists-community-sessions).

 The Carpentries Community Sessions are designed for everyone in The Carpentries community interested in learning, educating and advocating for teaching foundational coding and data science skills globally.
 Session topics range anywhere from teaching workshops and developing curricula to building local communities and assessing the impact of our workshops globally.
 There are three types of Community Sessions: